1997 – 2009 (12 years)

 - Jan-Peter Hoekstra (2004 – present)

-Krezip was a Dutch rock band from Tilburg, Netherlands, formed in 1997 and disbanded in 2009.
+Krezip is a Dutch rock band from Tilburg, Netherlands, formed in 1997 and disbanded in 2009.
+In 2019, the band returned with a new album, "Sweet High".
 It is notable for the band members' young ages during their original breakthrough.
 Since then, the band has had several successful albums and singles in the Benelux.
 The origin of their name remains unclear, though a popular explanation is that the name is an anagram of "perzik", the Dutch word for "peach."
+The band has denied that this is the origin of the name, although several members have a tattoo of a peach on their body.

 Krezip began as a four-piece outfit in 1997, in Tilburg, The Netherlands, consisting of Jacqueline Govaert on vocals, Anne Govaert and Annelies Kuijsters on guitar and Joost van Haaren on bass.
 Though these four formed the core of the band, they found it difficult to get a fitting permanent drummer.
 During one of their early shows, Thijs Romeijn was in the audience, and was so impressed by the band's energy that he approached them after the show to commend them.
 During the conversation, it turned out that Romeijn was a drummer himself, and he quickly became the band's permanent drummer.